^^ Back to top

-You should talk to your GP if you have any of these symptoms and suspect you may have PCOS.
+You should talk to your GP if you have any of these symptoms and think you may have PCOS.

 Risks in later life

-Having PCOS can increase your chances of developing other health problems later in life.
-For example, women with PCOS are at an increased risk of developing:
+Having PCOS can increase your chances of developing other health problems in later life.
+For example, women with PCOS are at increased risk of developing:

-Women who have had absent or irregular periods for many years have a higher-than-average risk of developing cancer of the womb lining (endometrial cancer).
+Women who have had absent or very irregular periods (fewer than three or four periods a year) for many years have a higher-than-average risk of developing cancer of the womb lining (endometrial cancer).

-However, the chance of getting endometrial cancer is still very rare.
-This risk can be minimised by certain treatments to regulate periods, such as the contraceptive pill or intrauterine system (IUS).
+However, the chance of getting endometrial cancer is still small and can be minimised using treatments to regulate periods, such as the contraceptive pill or an intrauterine system (IUS).

 ^^ Back to top

-If you have any of the typical symptoms of polycystic ovary syndrome (PCOS) see your GP.
+See your GP if you have any typical symptoms of polycystic ovary syndrome (PCOS).

-Your GP will ask you about your symptoms to try and rule out other causes and check your blood pressure.
+Your GP will ask about your symptoms to help rule out other possible causes and they'll check your blood pressure.

-You may also need a blood test to measure your hormone levels and to screen for diabetes or a high cholesterol level.
+You may also need a blood test to measure your hormone levels and to screen for diabetes or high cholesterol.

 A diagnosis of PCOS can usually be made if other rare causes of the same symptoms have been ruled out and you meet at least two of the following three criteria:

-- you have irregular or infrequent periods - this indicates your ovaries do not regularly release eggs (ovulate)
+- you have irregular periods or infrequent periods – this indicates that your ovaries don't regularly release eggs (ovulate)

-- blood tests show you have high levels of "male hormones" (androgens), such as testosterone (or sometimes just the signs of excess male hormones even if the blood test is normal)
+- blood tests show you have high levels of "male hormones" such as testosterone (or sometimes just the signs of excess male hormones, even if the blood test is normal)

 - scans show you have polycystic ovaries

-As only two of these need to be present to diagnose PCOS, you will not necessarily have to have an ultrasound scan and blood test before the condition can be confirmed
+As only two of these need to be present to diagnose PCOS, you won't necessarily need to have an ultrasound scan and blood test before the condition can be confirmed.